Номер проходит редакционно-издательскую обработку.

 JALL’s editorial board gives priority to articles in English.
 However, our interest is not limited to research developments in English language communities.
 The journal welcomes submissions that may establish a connection between the peculiarities of language use specific for different language communities and global linguistic patterns and regularities.

 The Journal was founded in 2018 as an online edition by Herzen State Pedagogical University of Russia.
-It publishes four issues a year.
+It publishes two issues a year.
 The Journal is edited by Herzen University.
 Our address: 48 Moyka Embankment, St. Petersburg 191186, Russia.